 On Pretrial Services’ Report.
 If pretrial services submits a written report to the court stating facts or circumstances showing the defendant has violated a condition of release, the court may issue a summons or warrant under Rule 3.2, or a notice setting a hearing, to secure the defendant’s presence in court and to consider the matters raised in the report.
 A copy of the report must be provided to the State and provided with the summons, warrant, or notice.

 On Victim’s Petition.
-If the prosecutor decides not to file a petition under (a), the victim may petition the court to revoke the bond or own recognizance release of the defendant, or otherwise modify the conditions of the defendant’s release.
+If the prosecutor decides not to file a petition under (a), the victim may petition the court to revoke the defendant’s bond or own recognizance release, or otherwise modify the defendant’s conditions of release.
 Before filing a petition, the victim must consult with the prosecutor about the requested relief.
 The petition must include a statement under oath by the victim asserting any harassment, threats, physical violence, or intimidation by the defendant, or on the defendant’s behalf, against the victim or the victim’s immediate family.

 Hearing; Modification of Conditions; Revocation.